Egyptomania in the United States

 Egyptomania refers to a period of renewed interest in the culture of ancient Egypt sparked by Napoleon's Egyptian Campaign in the 19th century.
 Napoleon was accompanied by many scientists and scholars during this campaign, which led to a large interest in the documentation of ancient monuments in Egypt.
 Thorough documentation of ancient ruins led to an increase in the interest about ancient Egypt.
-Jean-François Champollion deciphered the ancient hieroglyphs in 1822 by using the Rosetta Stone that was recovered by French troops in 1799 which began the study of scientific Egyptology.
+In 1822, Jean-François Champollion deciphered the ancient hieroglyphs by using the Rosetta Stone that was recovered by French troops in 1799, and hence began the scientific study of egyptology.

-Culture

-The fascination with ancient Egypt manifested through literature, architecture, art, film, politics and religion.
-Very few people could afford a trip to Egypt during the peak of Egyptomania and only made contact with Egyptian culture through literature, art, and architecture.
+Through very few Americans could afford a trip to Egypt during the peak of Egyptomania and only made contact with Egyptian culture through literature, art, and architecture, the fascination with ancient Egypt was manifest through American literature, architecture, art, film, politics and religion.
 Particularly influential were Vivant Denon's Voyage dans la Basse et la Haute Égypte, the Institute of Egypt's Description de l'Égypte, and Verdi's Aida.

-Egyptian images and symbols also served for more trivial purposes, such as dessert services, furniture, decoration, commercial kitsch and advertising.
-Parties and public events were held that had Egypt as a theme, where people wore special costumes.
-Even today, this kind of fascination for Egypt and all things Egyptian still exists.
-Exhibitions about Egyptian culture in museums throughout the world demonstrate continued interest.

-An example, which also reflected upon the cultural meaning of this fascination, is the exhibition "Egyptomania: Egypt in Western Art, 1730-1930" (Paris, Musée Du Louvre, 20 January – 18 April 1994; Ottawa, National Gallery of Canada, 17 June – 18 September 1994; Vienna, Kunsthistorisches Museum, 16 October 1994 – 29 January 1995).
-The exhibition catalog was published by The National Gallery of Canada in 1994 (Humbert et al.).
+Later on in the 1920s, the discovery of the Tomb of Tutankhamun considerably revived American interest in Egypt, which was manifest in some Art Deco architecture of the time, such as Colorado's Egyptian Theater or the Fred F. French Building in New York.